-The Social Work Diploma at Mount Royal University is eligible for transfer credits at the following educational institutions: The University of Calgary, Thompson Rivers University, the University of Victoria, Dalhousie University, "Students are responsible for ensuring that the courses they take are transferable for the program to which you may apply."
-Upon completion of the Diploma, MRU students may apply for third year entry into the BSW at MRU.
+The Social Work Diploma at Mount Royal University is eligible for transfer credit at the following educational institutions: The University of Calgary, Thompson Rivers University, the University of Victoria, Dalhousie University, and University of Manitoba, Transferability varies across each institution.
+Students are responsible for ensuring that the courses they take are transferable for the program to which you may apply.

+Upon completion of the SLWK Diploma, MRU students may apply for third year entry into the BSW at MRU.
+Only diploma students who are on track to graduate in June of the year of application will be considered for entry into the BSW.
+Appli